Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Qubit initialization fidelity

 We stress that the Maxwell's demon cooling method does not require an ancilla to be implemented.
 The only role of the ancilla qubit here is to verify the effectiveness of the cooling method, to a precision better than the intrinsic electron readout fidelity.

 Figure \ref{fig:main_figure_4} shows the total experiment ($\mathcal{F}$) and initialization ($\mathcal{F}_{\rm I}$) fidelities of the donor electron spin, as a function of observation times $t_{\rm obs}$.
 The error bars indicate the 25th and 75th percentiles of the data.
 As the data are binomially distributed, they are highly skewed (non-normal) near zero.
-Percentiles are shown instead of the standard deviation as one standard deviation below the mean may be less than zero, which is unphysical.
+Percentiles are shown instead of the standard deviation as one standard deviation above the mean may be greater than one, which is unphysical.

-We observe that, in contrast with the ideal prediction of Eq.~\ref{eq:bayesian_update_spin_down}, the initialization fidelity $\mathcal{F}_{\rm I}$ asymptotically approaches an upper-bound $1 - P_M$ for $P_M \neq 0$.
+We observe that, in contrast with the ideal prediction of Eq.~\ref{eq:bayesian_update_spin_down}, the initialization fidelity $\mathcal{F}_{\rm I}$ asymptotically approaches an upper bound $1 - P_M$ for $P_M \neq 0$.
 We attribute this discrepancy to fast tunneling events, resulting in current blips that go undetected because they are shorter than the rise time $t_{\rm rise}$ of the transimpedance amplifier used to detect changes in the \gls*{set} current.
-Our amplifier has a low-pass cutoff frequency $f_{\rm c} = 50$~kHz, which yields a rise time (using a first order approximation):
+Our amplifier has a low-pass cutoff frequency $f_{\rm c} = 50$~kHz, which yields a rise time (using a first-order approximation):

-where $S_{\rm th} = 0.3$ is the \gls*{set} signal threshold (Figure \ref{fig:main_figure_3}a) with the \gls*{set} signal rescaled between 0 and 1.
-The tunnel-in rate $\rate{\uparrow}{in} + \rate{\downarrow}{in}$, which determines the average blip duration, was measured to be $\approx\SI{2700}{\second^{-1}}$ (Section \ref{sec:electron_temp}).
-The probability $P_M$ of missing a blip, i.e. the proportion of tunneling events from the reservoir to the donor that occur before the \gls*{set} signal has risen to the signal threshold, is
+where $S_{\rm th} = 0.3$ is the \gls*{set} signal threshold [Fig.~\ref{fig:main_figure_3}a] with the \gls*{set} signal rescaled between 0 and 1.
+The tunnel-in rate $\rate{\uparrow}{in} + \rate{\downarrow}{in}$, which determines the average blip duration, is measured to be approximately $\SI{2700}{\second^{-1}}$ (Sec.~\ref{sec:electron_temp}).
+The probability $P_M$ of missing a blip, i.e. the proportion of tunneling events from the reservoir to the donor that occur before the \gls*{set} signal rises to the signal threshold, is (see Appendix \ref{app:missing_blips} for details)